-At first firing tests were conducted inside bathtubs
+Initial firing tests were conducted inside the apartment room bathtub,

 The enthusiasts join with a media production company, SNS Inc., to start working on a conceptual rocket engine.